What Manitobans need to know about COVID-19

 The second death was announced on April 3.
 The patient was a Winnipeg man in his 50s who had been in an ICU.
 The man had underlying health conditions prior to his diagnosis with COVID-19, Roussin said.

-The third death was announced Tuesday.
+The third death was announced on April 7.
 The patient was a Winnipeg man in his 60s, Roussin said.
 The patient had underlying health conditions and was in intensive care prior to his death.

-"None of this is a statistic for us," Roussin said Friday.
+"None of this is a statistic for us," Roussin said on April 3.
 "These are Manitobans that we've lost."

 Contact tracing for patients continues, the province said.

-The province now has a web page with information about flights that carried passengers infected with COVID-19.
+The province maintains a web page with information about flights that carried passengers infected with COVID-19.